AusBoone/Melody-Generator/README.md

 You can override the location by setting the `MELODY_SETTINGS_FILE` environment variable before starting the application.
 Set the `MELODY_PLAYER` environment variable to a MIDI-capable application if the default player cannot handle `.mid` files.
 For example, `export MELODY_PLAYER=Music` on macOS or `set MELODY_PLAYER="C:\\Program Files\\Windows Media Player\\wmplayer.exe"` on Windows.
 The GUI's preview feature will then open files in that player instead of the system default.
+Set `SOUND_FONT` to the path of a SoundFont file (``.sf2``) to enable the built-in FluidSynth playback used by the GUI and web interface.
+If not provided the application tries a common system location such as ``/usr/share/sounds/sf2/TimGM6mb.sf2``.

 # Usage